The importance of storytelling

 Effective storytelling is compelling and memorable.
 Therefore, tapping into your storytelling skills can be extremely valuable in creating promotional content and increasing engagement online.

-Below, Rob Lindsay, The Space’s Head of Programmes, and Sarah Fortescue, Head of Distribution at The Space, share their insights and advice.
+Below, Rob Lindsay, The Space’s Head of Programmes, and Sarah Fortescue, a Space associate, share their insights and advice.

 Digital marketing assets need a story

 We are all aware of the importance of storytelling in digital promotion on digital platforms in helping develop connections with audiences

 In particular, social media is where people go to share their personal stories, and what social media users are looking for.

 Sarah: “Remember that you are in your audience’s social space.
 Effective digital promotion is about making something that is relatable to them.
 Making it relatable, but also explaining, in a very short amount of time, why something is going to be worth their time.
 And the simplest way to do that is by telling a story: think about how it’s going to impact them, how it’s going to make their life different, what are they going to get from it.”